Stand out in your career with a degree in Management Information Systems and Business Analytics.

 If you believe in the power of research and data to support business decisions, help recommend solutions, and drive business objectives, this may be the online degree program for you.

-CSU-Global’s Bachelor of Science in Management Information Systems and Business Analytics will fine tune your data mining skills and turn you into an organizational leader backed by the power of information technology.
+CSU-Global’s Management Information Systems and Business Analytics online degree will fine tune your data mining skills and turn you into an organizational leader backed by the power of information technology.

 As a professional in the field, you will be responsible for technology-related decisions, assessments, and upgrades, controlling operational and technological budgets, developing business strategies, and more.